 The Regulations target properties that are currently rated F or G on their Energy Performance Certificates (EPCs), implementing measures to raise their rating to a minimum of E. This will reduce the emissions produced by heating and powering these buildings, which currently accounts for 12% of UK emissions.

-This guidance covers the requirements for domestic property (those that are residential dwellings not used for commercial purposes).
+This guidance covers the requirements for non-domestic property (those that are not dwellings).

 What is the minimum level of energy efficiency?